HVML/HVML-Docs/en/hvml-spec-v1.0-en-new.md

      </update>
 ```

-#### 2.5.3) `erase` tag
+#### 2.5.3) `erase` Tag

-The `erase` tag defines an action element that performs a removal operation, used to remove a specified data item from the target data, and supports `on` and `at` preposition attributes.
-The `on` attribute is used to specify the target data, which can be an array, a tuple, an object, a collection of elements, or a native entity that supports removal operations; `at` is used for the data sub-item to be removed, and if not specified, it means all data items .
+`erase` tag defines an action element that performs a removal operation, used to remove a specified data item from the target data, and supports `on` and `at` preposition attributes. `on` attribute is used to specify the target data, which can be an array, a tuple, an object, a collection of elements, or a native entity that supports removal operations. `at` is used for the data sub-item to be removed, and if not specified, it means all data items .
 The result data of the `erase` element is the number of items removed.

 For example, for the following HTML code snippet: